-Rediscover the real taste of pork.
-Borrowdale pork is ethically raised family farmed pork in a stress-free environment, with the freedom to truffle, play, and wallow in the mud, Borrowdale free-range pork has taken on the superior flavor and tenderness of pork from a bygone era.
+This free-range pork has taken on the superior flavor and tenderness of pork from a bygone era.
 Free of growth hormones, antibiotics, or any nasties.
-Borrowdale pork has a superior flavor and tenderness that is all-natural and how pork should taste.
+It has a superior flavor and all-natural tenderness and how pork should taste.

 Shipping & Handling

 |Keep frozen below -18°C (0°F)